12 steps to launching a new product

 7. Lay Out A Comprehensive Strategic Plan

-Every brand should engage in thorough strategic planning before launching any product.
+Every brand should have a thorough plan for strategic branding, identity and brand experience before launching any product.
 This includes things such as evaluation of the marketplace/competition, SWOT, determining ROI, how to measure success and communications planning.

 8. Create Brand Voice Guidelines